jenjwong/expenseTrackr/README.md

 To streamline Front-End development Expense Trackr uses:

 * [Facebook's Create React App](https://github.com/facebookincubator/create-react-app)
-* [Blueprint](http://blueprintjs.com/), Palantir's [new React-based UI toolkit](https://medium.com/@palantir/scaling-product-design-with-blueprint-25492827bb4a) for styling UI and has a handful of built-in accessibility features.
+* [Blueprint](http://blueprintjs.com/), Palantir's [new React-based UI toolkit](https://medium.com/@palantir/scaling-product-design-with-blueprint-25492827bb4a) for styling UI.
+Blueprint ships with a handful of built-in accessibility features.
 * Redux-Forms to minimize form boiler-plate code
 *  Moment.js and Numeral.js for consistent styling of times and numbers

 ### Server-Side Technologies
-Server-side expense Trackr uses Express and MongoDB.
+Server-side, expense Trackr uses Express and MongoDB.
 Flow of control is implemented using ES6 async await.

 ### Database Design
 Expense Trackr's database is designed with User and Expense models and uses aggregation for complex queries.
 Expense Trackr implements this relationship by placing User_id as a foreign key on Expenses, allowing for future feature development of shared expenses.